American Campus Communities, Inc. (NYSE:ACC) Shares Sold by Axa

-Axa reduced its stake in shares of American Campus Communities, Inc. (NYSE:ACC) by 83.6% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 63,583 shares of the real estate investment trust’s stock after selling 322,957 shares during the period.
-Axa’s holdings in American Campus Communities were worth $1,764,000 at the end of the most recent quarter.
+Axa cut its holdings in shares of American Campus Communities, Inc. (NYSE:ACC) by 83.6% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 63,583 shares of the real estate investment trust’s stock after selling 322,957 shares during the quarter.
+Axa’s holdings in American Campus Communities were worth $1,764,000 as of its most recent SEC filing.

-Other large investors also recently bought and sold shares of the company.
-Baird Financial Group Inc. lifted its position in American Campus Communities by 4.8% during the first quarter.
-Baird Financial Group Inc. now owns 18,195 shares of the real estate investment trust’s stock valued at $505,000 after purchasing an additional 826 shares during the period.
-Geode Capital Management LLC lifted its position in American Campus Communities by 0.5% during the first quarter.
-Geode Capital Management LLC now owns 2,220,315 shares of the real estate investment trust’s stock valued at $61,613,000 after purchasing an additional 10,412 shares during the period.
-Nuveen Asset Management LLC lifted its position in American Campus Communities by 21.7% during the first quarter.
-Nuveen Asset Management LLC now owns 1,241,650 shares of the real estate investment trust’s stock valued at $34,455,000 after purchasing an additional 221,783 shares during the period.
-Amalgamated Bank lifted its position in American Campus Communities by 12.0% during the fourth quarter.
-Amalgamated Bank now owns 31,593 shares of the real estate investment trust’s stock valued at $1,486,000 after purchasing an additional 3,384 shares during the period.
-Finally, BNP Paribas Arbitrage SA lifted its position in American Campus Communities by 167.9% during the first quarter.
-BNP Paribas Arbitrage SA now owns 147,667 shares of the real estate investment trust’s stock valued at $4,098,000 after purchasing an additional 92,555 shares during the period.
-Institutional investors and hedge funds own 93.33% of the company’s stock.
+Several other large investors have also recently made changes to their positions in ACC.
+FMR LLC grew its position in shares of American Campus Communities by 1,518.3% in the 1st quarter.
+FMR LLC now owns 971 shares of the real estate investment trust’s stock valued at $46,000 after buying an additional 911 shares during the last quarter.
+Amundi Pioneer Asset Management Inc. lifted its stake in shares of American Campus Communities by 10.3% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 87,619 shares of the real estate investment trust’s stock worth $4,168,000 after acquiring an additional 8,173 shares during the period.
+Victory Capital Management Inc. lifted its stake in shares of American Campus Communities by 17.0% in the fourth quarter.
+Victory Capital Management Inc. now owns 33,852 shares of the real estate investment trust’s stock valued at $1,553,000 after purchasing an additional 4,924 shares during the period.
+PNC Financial Services Group Inc. lifted its stake in shares of American Campus Communities by 5.8% in the fourth quarter.
+PNC Financial Services Group Inc. now owns 7,252 shares of the real estate investment trust’s stock valued at $341,000 after purchasing an additional 399 shares during the period.
+Finally, Tower Research Capital LLC TRC lifted its stake in shares of American Campus Communities by 121.1% in the fourth quarter.
+Tower Research Capital LLC TRC now owns 2,375 shares of the real estate investment trust’s stock valued at $112,000 after purchasing an additional 1,301 shares during the period.
+93.33% of the stock is currently owned by institutional investors.

+Several analysts recently commented on the stock.
+Deutsche Bank reduced their price objective on shares of American Campus Communities from $52.00 to $37.00 and set a “hold” rating for the company in a research note on Thursday, April 16th.
+Goldman Sachs Group upgraded shares of American Campus Communities from a “neutral” rating to a “buy” rating in a report on Thursday, April 2nd.
+Zacks Investment Research upgraded shares of American Campus Communities from a “hold” rating to a “buy” rating and set a $41.00 target price for the company in a report on Wednesday.
+KeyCorp dropped their target price on shares of American Campus Communities from $51.00 to $45.00 and set an “overweight” rating for the company in a report on Monday, April 20th.
+Finally, Evercore ISI upgraded shares of American Campus Communities from an “in-line” rating to an “outperform” rating in a report on Wednesday, March 25th.
+Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+American Campus Communities presently has a consensus rating of “Buy” and an average price target of $44.75.

 American Campus Communities (NYSE:ACC) last released its earnings results on Monday, April 20th.
-The real estate investment trust reported $0.58 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.68 by ($0.10).
-American Campus Communities had a return on equity of 4.32% and a net margin of 14.33%.
-The firm had revenue of $249.40 million during the quarter, compared to analyst estimates of $232.12 million.
-During the same quarter last year, the business posted $0.71 EPS.
-The firm’s revenue was up 3.0% on a year-over-year basis.
-As a group, equities research analysts expect that American Campus Communities, Inc. will post 2.21 EPS for the current year.
+The real estate investment trust reported $0.58 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.68 by ($0.10).
+American Campus Communities had a net margin of 14.33% and a return on equity of 4.32%.
+The company had revenue of $249.40 million during the quarter, compared to analysts’ expectations of $232.12 million.
+During the same quarter in the previous year, the firm posted $0.71 earnings per share.
+American Campus Communities’s revenue for the quarter was up 3.0% compared to the same quarter last year.
+On average, analysts anticipate that American Campus Communities, Inc. will post 2.21 EPS for the current year.

-A number of research analysts have weighed in on the stock.
-Citigroup decreased their price objective on shares of American Campus Communities from $51.00 to $28.00 and set a “neutral” rating for the company in a research report on Tuesday, April 7th.
-Goldman Sachs Group upgraded shares of American Campus Communities from a “neutral” rating to a “buy” rating in a research report on Thursday, April 2nd.
-Deutsche Bank decreased their price objective on shares of American Campus Communities from $52.00 to $37.00 and set a “hold” rating for the company in a research report on Thursday, April 16th.
-Evercore ISI upgraded shares of American Campus Communities from an “in-line” rating to an “outperform” rating in a research report on Wednesday, March 25th.
-Finally, KeyCorp decreased their price objective on shares of American Campus Communities from $51.00 to $45.00 and set an “overweight” rating for the company in a research report on Monday, April 20th.
-Three equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus price target of $44.75.

 American Campus Communities, Inc is the largest owner, manager and developer of high-quality student housing communities in the United States.
 The company is a fully integrated, self-managed and self-administered equity real estate investment trust (REIT) with expertise in the design, finance, development, construction management and operational management of student housing properties.